A Merry Menagerie

 As for the taste and intelligence of producers, that was another matter.
 Seldes concluded his piece by laying into Zukor and Lasky for their “pernicious interference” with the masterpiece:

-Seldes was so disheartened that he wondered if movies, as an imaginative and intelligent art form, would be dead in 10 years.
+Seldes was so disheartened that he wondered if movies, as an imaginative and intelligent art form, would be dead in ten years.

 Seldes was wrong about the death of good movies, but ironically his beloved Patriot would not live on, and would disappear into the land of lost films.
-There are a few pieces in a UCLA archive, but no negative or set of complete reels are known to exist.
+There are fragments in a UCLA archive, but no negative or set of complete reels are known to exist.

 * * *